 One of the most frequent reasons is when there are multiple routers or modems being used in the network while the data from your camera has to pass through more than one router or modem in the local network.

-A common end user configuration involves a router which you connect to with your devices and typically an ISP owned modem which is the device that has direct access to the WAN (public network).
+A common end-user configuration involves a router that you connect to with your devices and typically an ISP-owned modem which is the device that has direct access to the WAN (public network).